skypjack/entt/docs/md/entity.md

 to come across probably, but it's good to know it anyway.

-First of all, it must be said that creating components while iterating a group isn't a problem at all and can be done freely as it happens with the views.
+First of all, it must be said that creating components while iterating a group isn't a problem at all and is done freely as it happens with the views.
 The same applies to the destruction of components and entities, for which the rules mentioned above apply.

-The additional limitation pops out instead when a given component that is owned by a group is iterated outside of it.
+The additional limitation arises instead when a given component that is owned by a group is iterated outside of it.
 In this case, adding components that are part of the group itself may invalidate the iterators.
 There are no further limitations to the destruction of components and entities.<br/>
 Fortunately, this isn't always true.
-In fact, it almost never is and this happens only under certain conditions.
+In fact, it almost never is and only happens under certain conditions.
 In particular:

 * Iterating a type of component that is part of a group with a single type view and adding to an entity all the components required to get it into the group